-MHS Health encourages primary care physicians (PCPs) to consult with their members' behavioral health providers.
-In many cases the PCP has extensive knowledge about the member's medical condition, mental status, psychosocial functioning, and family situation.
+MHS Health encourages primary care physicians (PCP) to consult with their members' behavioral health providers.
+In many cases, the PCP has extensive knowledge about the member's medical condition, mental status, psychosocial functioning, and family situation.
 Communication of this information at the point of referral or during the course of treatment is encouraged with member consent, when required.

-behavioral health problem or treatment plan that can affect the member's medical condition or the treatment being rendered by the PCP, but also with other behavioral health providers who may also be providing service to the member.
+Behavioral health providers should communicate not only with the member's PCP whenever there is a behavioral health problem or treatment plan that can affect the member's medical condition or the treatment being rendered by the PCP, but also with other behavioral health providers who may also be providing service to the member.